Legal Sidekick – Platform Terms and Conditions

 NO RELIANCE ON INFORMATION

 All information published on or via the Platform is provided in good faith and for general information purpose only.
 We make no warranties about the completeness, reliability, or accuracy of such information.
 Any action you take based on such information is taken at your own risk.
+When you read an article, or other resource on the Platform, please remember that this does not constitute receiving legal advice and we urge you to check with us first before taking any consequential action (or inaction).

 IF THERE IS A PROBLEM WITH THE PLATFORM